Test your Okta integration

 On This Page

-This second suite of Runscope tests checks that your SCIM app can handle actual requests to Create, Read, Update and Delete (CRUD) user profile information.
+This second suite of Runscope tests checks that your SCIM application can handle actual requests to Create, Read, Update and Delete (CRUD) user profile information.

-Note: Okta doesn't delete user profiles, but instead marks them as
+Note: Okta doesn't delete user profiles in your application, but instead marks the user record with

 If you are not familiar with Runscope, follow the detailed instructions in the Test your SCIM API topic to get started.

 - Checks that the integration exists in your Okta org.

 - Adds a new random user in Okta.